 Jasmine earned another degree in Intercultural Communications and traveled all around the world exploring healthy foods of different cultures.
 In her early 20′s she became increasingly concerned about the obesity (and diet related illness) epidemic in American, so she became a Certified Personal Trainer.
 She then partnered with local restaurants, churches and schools and taught vegan cooking classes in Atlanta, Georgia and Chicago, Illinois.
 The classes were a success.
 Her next venture began when she wrote her first book Juice Power, published in 2005 by The Book Publishing Company.

-“I was so excited that my book was actually in Borders I knew I could not stop there”, she said in an interview.
+“I recall being so excited when my book first hit the shelves in Borders bookstore, I knew I could not stop there”, she said in an interview.
 Her book received highest consumer ratings on Borders/Amazon.
 In 2007 she founded “Phat-Foodz”, a non-profit Health Literacy organization that uses Hip-Hop music, dance and art to teach healthy lifestyle habits to inner-city youth.
 In 2005 she and two dynamic women co-founded “Women of Wellness” an Atlanta-based private chef company that catered to mostly vegan/vegetarian celebrities and busy high-powered executives.

 - Juice Power, received highest consumer ratings on Amazon/Borders.com (published 2005)